mrange/pt_src3/README.md

 As I was interested in games and graphics after awhile I had moved on from [GFA Basic](https://en.wikipedia.org/wiki/GFA_BASIC) to [STOS BASIC](https://en.wikipedia.org/wiki/STOS_BASIC) which was a basic version intended to write games and graphics in.

 ![STOS loading screen](https://upload.wikimedia.org/wikipedia/en/a/a9/STOS_BASIC_loading_screen.png)
+> STOS BASIC loading screen

 ![STOS editor from www.atarimania.com](images/stos.gif)
+> STOS BASIC editor, IIRC you could draw graphics using direct commands that allowed for experimentation

 However when a friend showed me [The Cuddly Demos by The Carebears](https://demozoo.org/productions/76257/)([youtube](https://www.youtube.com/watch?v=5pRelt_CPVk)) my mind was blown.
 I thought:

 ![The Cuddly demos from demozoo](images/cuddly_demos.png)
-> I can never make this in STOS.
-I need to learn assembler!
+> "I can never make this in STOS.
+I need to learn assembler!"

 I know now that people have done amazing thing in STOS, maybe even on the level of The Cuddly Demos but this is what got me into assembler programming.